TrakHound/MTConnect-Agent-For-Haas/README.md

 # MTConnect® Agent For Haas
-Open Source MTConnect® Agent and Adapter for Haas CNC Machines using RS-232
+Open Source MTConnect® Agent and Adapter for Haas CNC Machines using Ethernet or RS-232

 This supports the basic data collection variables available using setting 143 on Haas machines described in the link below: